KevinBatdorf/tailwind-custom-cdn/README.md

 **Answer:** I wouldn't.
 For production you will want to use a build tool so that you can purge your unused CSS.

 ##
+**Question:** A config file didn't build or something went wrong.
+What do I do?

+**Answer:** You should just make some trivial changes and commit again.
+That will rebuild all the configs.
+I would just bump the version number in the package.json file, for example.

+##
 **Question:** Do I commit to your repo?

 **Answer:** Only if you spot a bug or have an improvement.
 Otherwise you should fork this and use it on your own account.